Self-similarity in a General Aggregation-Fragmentation Problem ; Application to Fitness Analysis: Introduction

 \

 This article is organised as follows.
-Section \ref{sec:ssresults} is devoted to state and prove the main result, given in Theorem \ref{th:self}.
+In Section \ref{sec:ssresults} we state and prove the main result given in Theorem~\ref{th:self}.
 We first detail the self-similar change of variables that leads to the reformulation of Problems \eqref{eq:eigen:alpha:tau} and \eqref{eq:eigen:alpha:beta} in Problem \eqref{eq:dilateeP3}, as stated in Lemma \ref{lm:self}.
 We then recall the assumptions for the existence and uniqueness result of \cite{DG}.
-We need these assumptions here not only to have well-posed problems but also because the main tool to prove Theorem \ref{th:self} is given by similar estimates than the ones used in \cite{DG} to prove well-posedness.
+Here we need these assumptions not only to have well-posed problems, but also because the main tool to prove Theorem \ref{th:self} is given by estimates that are based on them.
 In Section~\ref{sec:furtherresults}, we give more precise results in the limiting cases, \emph{i.e.} when $\lim_{x\to L}\beta(x)$ or $\lim_{x\to L}\f{\tau(x)}{x}$ is finite and positive, and conversely more general results under assumptions weaker than Assumption~\eqref{as:taunu:betagamma:L}.

-Finally, Section \ref{sec:appl} proposes possible use and interpretation of the results in various fields of application.
+Finally, in Section \ref{sec:appl} we discuss how the results might be used and interpreted in various fields of application.

 \